Hi! Are you looking for flushable wet wipes? You’ve found them!

 This one change from using baby wipe containers to a tall plastic container made dispensing a great deal easier.
 I cut a roll of paper towels in half.
 Based on news reports regarding the havoc wipes are causing in city sewage systems, you can use biodegradable paper towels.
 Keep in mind that commercially made wipes are much more durable and take longer to break down than paper towels.
 That is why there is such an issue with the wipes in the country’s sewage systems.
 Also–never ever flush baby wipes down the toilet!
 They are not made to flush.

 After cutting the roll in half (which is the hardest part of this process.)
-I stood the roll up in the Tupperware.
+I stood the roll up in the canister.

-Then I mixed 2 Cups hot water 1 Tbs Baby Wash (I don’t like it to be too soapy) 1 Tbs Baby Oil (updated* I now use Fractionated Coconut Oil) a 6-10 drops of Tea Tree Oil (a small bottle lasts forever and it keeps the wipes from mildewing.)
+Then I mixed 2 Cups hot water 1 Tbs Baby Wash (I don’t like it to be too soapy) 1 Tbs Baby Oil (updated* I now use Fractionated Coconut Oil instead of Baby Oil) add the I add 6-10 drops of Tea Tree Oil (a small bottle lasts forever and it keeps the wipes from mildewing.)

-Stir the mixture and pour it in the Tupperware.
+Stir the mixture and pour it in the plastic container.

 Once the center cardboard roll is saturated, it is easy to remove.
 Pull the wet paper towel in the middle up a little and you can easily grab wipes when you need them.